is the leading cause of hospital-acquired diarrhea in the United States

 , with the number of cases rising annually over the last three decades.
 This is largely due to the increased frequency of antibiotic usage, the development of better detection methods, and the fact that hospital environments are increasingly contaminated with spores of C. difficile

-The definition of C. difficile diarrhea includes > 6 episodes of non-formed diarrheic stool per 24 hours, along with prior antibiotic treatment.
+The definition of C. difficile diarrhea includes greater than six episodes of non-formed diarrheic stool per 24 hours, along with prior antibiotic treatment.

 At least three events must occur in the pathogenesis of C. difficile-associated diarrhea (CDAD):